-Role of Psychologist and Intern
+Role of Psychologist and Residents

-The DDCOT currently includes one psychologist (0.8 FTE).
+The DDCOT currently includes one full time psychologist.
 Psychological services include: reviewing eligibility for services; individual assessment for mental health conditions, cognitive strengths and challenges, adaptive skills, and/or autism spectrum disorders; psychotherapy for issues such as depression, anxiety, grief; collaboration with the interdisciplinary team for treatment planning; consultation to persons, families, service providers and agencies, education, training; and program evaluation.